-Lenders will also look at what you’ll use your second mortgage for.
-If you’re going to purchase a buy to let, then affordability is focused mainly around rental income, rather than income from employment.
-The majority of lenders require rental income to cover 125% of the mortgage payments.
+Lenders will also assess what you’ll use your second mortgage for.
+If you’re going to purchase a buy to let, then affordability is focused mainly on rental income, rather than income from employment.
+The majority of lenders require rental income to cover at least 125% of the mortgage payments.

 If you want to purchase a second home, then lenders will dig deep into your affordability.
 This is because your second home won’t be generating you any additional income.
 As a result, lenders will focus on whether your existing income is adequate for having two mortgages.

 Your second mortgage will be for a buy to let

 If you’re using a mortgage to buy a second home, lenders will expect you to live there.
 If your second property will be used for buy to let purposes, then you’ll need a buy to let mortgage.

 We understand that plans can sometimes change.
 If you intend to live in your second home but then decide to rent it to tenants, you’ll have to inform your lender.
 Furthermore, your lender will need to provide you with consent and they may charge you a fee to do this.

 If you’re going to use your second home so that a family member can live there, you’ll need a regulated buy to let mortgage.
 Trying to get a conventional buy to let mortgage won’t be possible.

 You may want a second mortgage so that you can move to a new home before selling your existing one.
 In circumstances such as these, you’ll have two residential mortgages, but will only be living in one property.